Covering Complete Geometric Graphs by Monotone Paths: Introduction

-Then the edge set of the complete geometric graph $K_n[A]$ can be covered by $n^2/6 + O(n)$ monotone paths. \old{Such a path covering can be computed in $O(n^2)$ time.} On the other hand, there exist $n$-element point sets that require at least $n^2/15$ monotone paths. \end{theorem}
+\begin{theorem} Let $A$ be a set of $n$ points in general position in the plane.
+Then the edge set of the complete geometric graph $K_n[A]$ can be covered by $n^2/6 + O(n)$ monotone paths.
+On the other hand, there exist $n$-element point sets that require at least $n^2/15$ monotone paths. \end{theorem}

+Monotone paths are ubiquitous and have been studied extensively over the years, particularly in the field of optimization~\cite{DRT13}.
+On the other hand, crossing-free paths and matchings have been an attraction for geometers~\cite{KPT97,KPTV98,KLN91}.
+Note that every monotone path is crossing-free.
+Clearly, by taking the odd, resp. even numbered edges, every monotone path decomposes into two monotone matchings.

 The rest of this paper is organized as follows.
 In Sections~2, 3, and 4, we prove Theorems~2, 3, and~5, respectively.
 The last section contains some concluding remarks and open problems.
+All point sets appearing in this paper are assumed to be in general position, and the logarithms are in base~$2$.